Create a Coaching Culture in 10 Minutes

 By Kristen Bakalar, BlessingWhite Consultant

 A coaching culture is not created by scheduling one-on-one meetings to discuss performance.
 A coaching culture is not created every Wednesday from 10:00 am to 10:45 am in the conference room.
 A culture of coaching in the workplace is pervasive and ongoing; it is a constant in every interaction, because it’s not about the topic being discussed but how it’s being discussed.
 A culture is defined and reinforced by the relationship between the conversation’s participants, and once that relationship is established the coaching becomes continual.
-While some organizations hire external coaches, and some count on HR professionals, we believe that a coaching culture relies on the manager/employee relationship.
+While some organizations hire external coaches, and some count on HR professionals, we believe that creating a coaching culture at work relies on the manager/employee relationship.
 It is imperative that managers learn the skills and develop the abilities to be effective coaches, but once they do, coaching can be done in ten minutes or less.

 Helping others succeed

 The term “coaching” has acquired a plethora of definitions and interpretations over the last decade.
 Within organizations, we’ve heard of career coaching, performance coaching, developmental coaching, peer coaching, coaching teams, and more.
 Outside of organizations, we’ve heard of a wellness coach, a spiritual coach, an athletic coach, and even a dating coach.
 The field of coaching has become quite silo’d, yet our research has shown that the common thread is actually the cornerstone of coaching: Helping others succeed.
 Whether on the baseball field or in the boardroom, a coach helps others succeed in whatever endeavor they choose.
 The vision of success may be different for every employee, but given the right tools, a manager can be pivotal in helping his/her employees get there.
-The key is to provide development and structure so that managers can learn the skills they need to coach effectively.
+The key to creating a coaching culture at work is to provide development and structure so that managers can learn the skills they need to coach effectively.
 Once these skills are learned, managers become coaches by practice, not by schedule.

 Equipping managers with the know-how to have these conversations will result in the creation of the coaching relationship, which is the basis of a coaching culture.